CodeScop/Oge-Mai-Field-Guide/allresources.md

     - LF Wooden Chest: 9-18 per chest/key
     - MT Wooden Chest: 15-46 per chest/key
     - MT Battles: Vanstra (3 minutes for 2-8), Villager (1300 words for 3-7), Burocat (1000 words for 1-6)
+    - MT Quest: The Winding Path to Elder Library (100)
     - (Post HuntS4) LF Battle: Bard (1000 words for 8-23)
 - **Other sources:** FOREST,
   - sell items (River Grass and Gold Bars can be especially good for this; Raw Fabric can also be useful.
 Protective Mantles may also be sold.)